glfw/glfw/README.md

                  of the actual resolution of the selected video mode
  - [X11] Bugfix: Screensaver override for full screen windows had a possible race condition
+ - [X11] Bugfix: The reported window position did not account for the size of the window frame on some WMs

 ## Contact